CharafeddineMechalikh/PureEdgeSim/README.md

 ### The edge devices

-You can define the types of edge devices in the `edge_devices.xml` file. if you want to add mobile devices. set `<mobility>` to true.
+You can define the types of edge devices in the `edge_devices.xml` file.
+If you want to add mobile devices, set `<mobility>` to true.
 You can specifify the speed of mobile device in the `simulation_parameters.properties` file as follows:

 ```